stanford-policylab/opp/py/data_readme_template.md

 - The codes in the county field represent counties ordered alphabetically.

 ## Idaho Falls, ID
+- Race and gender are not on the ID driver's license and filled in only rarely, subject age is also 100% null
+- There is 'reptspec' data, but the values are extrenely vague, i.e. "PAST", "SATURATION", "PERSON", "OTHER AGENCY"
+- There are 6 more months of data unprocessed with the main files since they are of a completely different format, but are available upon request
+- The data is missing demographic information as well as search/contraband information
+- It's unclear whether there are duplicates, since officerid is 0 sometimes and there is no demographic information

 ## Statewide, IL
 **Data notes**: